-<meta name="description" content="The Mozilla Developer Network (MDN) provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and HTML5 Apps.
-It also documents Mozilla products, like Firefox OS.">
+<meta name="description" content="The MDN Web Docs site provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and progressive web apps.">

 - Now search for "MDN Web Docs" in your favorite search engine (We used Google.)
 You'll notice the description

 <title>element content used in the search result — definitely worth having!

 Note: In Google, you will see some relevant subpages of MDN Web Docs listed below the main homepage link — these are called sitelinks, and are configurable in Google's webmaster tools — a way to make your site's search results better in the Google search engine.

 <meta> features just aren't used any more.
 For example, the keyword